MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    and the view results are stored in memory within the cluster.
 As new data arrives, the index **incrementally updates** the view results in memory.
-   Because incremental work is performed on writes, reads from indexes return up-to-date results and are computationally <redb>free</redb>.
+   Because incremental work is performed on writes, reads from indexes return up-to-date results and are computationally **free**.

-   This index can **also** help [optimize operations](/transform-data/optimization/) like point lookups and delta joins on the index column(s) as well as support ad-hoc queries.
+   This index can **also** help [optimize operations](/transform-data/optimization/) like point lookups and [delta joins](/transform-data/optimization/#optimize-multi-way-joins-with-delta-joins) on the index column(s) as well as support ad-hoc queries.

 1. Rerun the previous queries on `winning_bids`.